rkkpmptk/B757-200/README.md

 ## Join the ParallelFS Community
 You can follow this project and interact with the ParallelFS Community by joining the [ParallelFS Discord Server.](https://discord.gg/nGANtxDqbk)

+## Q&A

+Where can i download it?
+-It's not released yet

+When will it be released?
+-Q2-Q3 2021 if all goes well

+How much will it cost?
+-It's free.

+How can i contribute to the project?
+-placeholder-

+-placeholder-

 ## Installation

 Installation is only for developers currently, just click the green 'Code' button then select 'Download Zip'